-- Assessing whether there has been a significant increase in credit risk
+Assessing whether there has been a significant increase in credit risk and identifying assets representing a significant increase in credit risk and the approach to staging

+• The key judgement is whether each loan has an indication of deterioration or an increase in credit risk which would in turn change the staging allocation.
 As explained in Note 4, ECL are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL assets for stage 2 or stage 3 assets.
 An asset moves to stage 2 when its credit risk has increased significantly relative to credit risk at initial recognition.
 IFRS 9 does not define what constitutes a significant increase in credit risk.
 In assessing whether the credit risk of an asset has significantly increased the Company considers qualitative and quantitative reasonable and supportable forward-looking information.
-Refer to Note 4.4.4 and Note 32 for more details.
+Refer to Note 4.5.4 and Note 34 for more details.